sohamkamani/Monadify/README.md

 <a name="use" />

 ### Lodash/underscore support*
 Monadify supports the use of external utility libraries like lodash.
 It extends their functionality to provide for a great and expressive new way to write code.
-Lodash functions of the form `_.someFunction(operand, argument)` can be used with Monadify as `someMonad.someFunction(argument).apply()` (see example).
+Lodash functions of the form `_.someFunction(operand, argument)` can be used with Monadify as `someMonad.someFunction(argument).value()` (see example).

 \* This feature is still in development.
 Contributions are welcome :)